Efficient quantum state tomography with convolutional neural networks

 until the steady state is reached.
 We consider the density matrix that is obtained using 1000 pure-state trajectories as our exact target.
 This system undergoes a dissipative phase transition \cite{jin_phase_2018} which is visible as a peak in the correlation length

 We show this phase transition as obtained by computing the correlation length on the 1D diagonal of the 2D lattice, once directly from the training data, as well as from a NN-enhanced dataset in Fig.~\ref{fig:steadyStates}.
 The network is able to capture the phase transition, as a peak in the correlation length at $|B/\gamma| \approx 2$ is clearly visible.
-At the dashed gray line, we exchange $\su$ and $\sdown$ in the POVM that the CNN uses, ensuring that the target state does not contain exact zeros in its POVM distribution.
+At the dashed gray line, we exchange $\su$ and $\sdown$ in the POVM that the CNN uses (i.e. $M_3$ now groups all the $\ket{\su}$ outcomes instead of the $\ket{\sdown}$ outcomes), ensuring that the target state does not contain exact zeros in its POVM distribution.
 For small $|B|$, the steady state tends towards an eigenstate of the observable in question.
 Thus the variance of sampling this observable is significantly reduced and the network has no advantage here.
-For the limit of large $|B|$ we see a huge variance in the sampled correlation length, which the CNN trades for a small bias.
+For the limit of large $|B|$ we see a huge variance in the sampled correlation length, which the CNN trades for a small bias, i.e. systematic error.
 The overall effect is that the CNN bias and CNN variance lead to a significantly smaller RMS error as compared to the bare dataset.
-Notice that this bias also shrinks with increasing dataset size (Fig.~\ref{fig:steadyStates} (insets)).
+Notice that this bias also shrinks with increasing dataset size (Fig.~\ref{fig:steadyStates}, insets).